Locations:

 Other medical treatments

-As issues linger during your recovery, it’s important to keep track of what’s happening and seek other medical attention as need.
-If your laryngitis lasts for longer than two weeks or lingers after you are no longer positive for COVID-19, talk to your healthcare provider about additional treatment options.
+And as issues linger during your recovery, it’s important to keep track of what’s happening and seek other medical attention as needed.
+If your laryngitis lasts for longer than two weeks or remains after you’re no longer positive for COVID-19, talk to your healthcare provider about additional treatment options.

 Post-COVID-19 asthma

-“If you’re feeling any symptoms of shortness of breath or other potential asthma symptoms post-illness, you need to be evaluated,” says Dr. Bryson.
-“If needed, you could be given an inhaler which minimizes coughing and lessens the strain on your vocal cords as they heal.”
+“If you’re feeling any symptoms of shortness of breath or other potential asthma symptoms post-illness, you need to be evaluated,” he stresses.
+“If needed, you could be given an inhaler, which minimizes coughing and lessens the strain on your vocal cords as they heal.”

 Consider ENT specialists